On 18 December 2020, AMP Home Loans Limited (a subsidiary company of Kiwibank) and Kiwibank Limited amalgamated and continued as Kiwibank Limited.

 Get in touch

-If you've got any questions or if you'd like to make a claim, get in touch with us.
-If you took out your personal loan:
+If you've got any questions or if you'd like to make a claim:

 Insurance is issued by Hallmark Life Insurance Company Ltd. (Hallmark Life) and Hallmark General Insurance Company Ltd. (Hallmark General) (incorporated in Australia and operating in New Zealand).